No9/example-crashing-rust-app/README.md

 ## Integrating the source code
 That's great if the code is small and easy to follow but what about more complex scenarios?
-If you have access to the code you can configure the debugger to us it and print out the code when you select the frame.
+If you have access to the code you can configure the debugger to use it and print out the code when you select the frame.

 Exit the debugger by typing quit